paravena/deel-hometask/SOLUTION.md

 6 - Only the update balance endpoint involve the usage of transactions, since two operation need to be performed in order to update the balance of the Client and Contractor.

+## How to run the app

+### Running in dev mode

+`npm run dev`

+### Running in prod mode

+`npm start`

+### Running Tests
+Even though, there is only one dummy test. all the configuration necessary to run tests was done, for example setting up a test database

+`npm run test`

+### Seed Database

+I did some modifications compare to what was set initially, basically I added environment variables

+`npm run seed`